marysanford/policlim/README.md

 ## Data
 Upon publication, we will make the dataset available in two formats.
 Both files will be available for download [here](https://drive.google.com/file/d/1X1kyVL8b3lTrewav8JnJZIG3tJObwoIm/view?usp=drive_link):
 * At the **manifesto level**, in which each manifesto is given a score which equals the proportion of sentences in the manifesto that the model labelled climate-relevant.
+You can also find this here in the data folder of the repo.
 * At the **quasi-sentence** level, with a binary variable indicating the prediction for climate-relevance for each quasi-sentence, along with the probability scores of each class.
+This file is too large to store here but is available for download at the link above.

-We will also publish the training and post-hoc validation data via those link above and here in the repo.
+We also publish the training and post-hoc validation data here in the repo.

 ## Code
 The code required for each stage of the pipeline, from data collection to fine-tuning the model and processing the predictions, are available as either R files or Python notebooks.